victoriousxd/vboxtest/README.md

 # vboxtest

-# Virtual Box Tester README
+##### DESCRIPTION
+Virtual Box Tester (VBT) is a tool that uses a preloaded virtual box image to record data on malware.

+**How it works**
+:	VBT is preloaded with a version of our collector that can run a program before auditing it.
+	VBT can take a zipped file of executables and extract them into a virtual machine.
+Once the executables are loaded on the guest, it will run all of the executables through the collector.
+Each time the collector is run with a new executable, the virtual machine generates new audit logs for the host machine to collect.
+Once the logs are collected, The machine is reset to a clean snapshot and ready to run another executable.

+**Languages**
+ :	Go, Bash, Python, VBoxManage

 ***
+__PLEASE NOTE__
 This is a beta version.
 Not tested on Windows.
 Needs to be monitored in case of hanging.
 A sample virtual appliance (deb9.ova) has been provided to get started.